Michel Aoun: Succession

-Aoun signed the government's resignation decree, a day before his six-year term officially ended, and Prime Minister Najib Mikati's government remains in office in a caretaker capacity which is unconstitutional since it goes against Aoun's request for the cabinet's step-down after numerous attempts failed to form a new cabinet.
-His term officially ended on 31 October 2022 after 6 years in office, with no successor designated similarly to his predecessors.
+On 30 October 2022, a day before his six-year term ended, Aoun accepted the resignation of the government of Najib Mikati, with it remaining in office in a caretaker capacity.
+No successor had been elected before the end of his term, similarly to his predecessors.

+Post-presidency (2022–present)

+In June 2023, Aoun visited Syria and met with Syrian President Bashar al-Assad, who assured that he would not interfere in the selection of the next president in Lebanon.
+On the thirteenth session of voting in parliament, Joseph Aoun (no relation) was elected president of Lebanon in January 2025, after a two-year vacancy.

 Political strategy

-In an unprecedented move, Aoun signed a Memorandum of Understanding with Hezbollah on 6 February 2006.
+In an unprecedented move, Aoun signed a memorandum of understanding with Hezbollah on 6 February 2006.
 His present strategy is an alleged "war against corruption".

 Since the end of the Syrian occupation of Lebanon, General Aoun has been seeking to improve his country's relationship with Syria.
 He has treated all Lebanese parties as potential partners in the process of change and reform of the country.
-The Memorandum of Understanding with Hezbollah enters in this context.
+The memorandum of understanding with Hezbollah enters in this context.

 In September 2015, Aoun sponsored the candidacy of his son-in law, Foreign Minister Gebran Bassil, to the FPM leadership post.
 Bassil was elected by acclamation after his main contender, MP Alain Aoun (Michel's nephew), was convinced to quit the race.

-Political views
+Political views and relations

-The West
+Western world

-Aoun explained why he turned back on the West and forged an alliance with the Axis of Resistance in a speech in May 2008 by saying:
+Aoun explained why he turned back on the Western world and forged an alliance with the Axis of Resistance in a speech in May 2008 by saying:

+Iran and Hezbollah

+Aoun's political bloc has formed a significant alliance with Hezbollah, which has been crucial for his political survival.
+He has defended Hezbollah's right to bear arms, framing its military capabilities as essential for Lebanon.
+In February, he told the Egyptian TV CBC that the "arms of the resistance" are needed to fight "against the Israeli occupation."
+Hezbollah has also used its alliance with Aoun to claim Christian credibility and expand its alliances paving a way for Hezbollah's influence in the presidential seat.